EduJacinto/EduJacinto/README.md

 # EduJacinto
-> Hello, I am a Junior at the University of North Florida studying Computer Science 💻
+> Hello, I am a senior at the University of North Florida studying Computer Science 💻

 > This GitHub hosts my personal and school projects.